Music Library Doctor

 3. 3 Run Duplicate Scan and enable Acoustic mode.
 MLD computes a Chromaprint fingerprint for each file (the same algorithm MusicBrainz Picard uses).

 4. 4 Review groups.
-The Group Scorer recommends the best copy to keep based on bitrate, file size, format, and folder location.
-A FLAC will typically rank above a 320 kbps MP3 of the same recording.
+MLD recommends the largest file as the copy to keep, and the per-group Quality Check scores each copy's actual audio (1–10) so you can compare — a FLAC will typically outrank a 320 kbps MP3 of the same recording.

 5. 5 Move losing copies to Trash (reversible until you empty it).
 Nothing is hard-deleted; the kept copy stays in place.